dotnet/EntityFramework.Docs/docs/platforms/aspnetcore/existing-db.rst

 Now it's time to create the EF model based on your existing database.

 * :menuselection:`Tools –> NuGet Package Manager –> Package Manager Console`
-* Run the following command to create a model from the existing database
+* Run the following command to create a model from the existing database, if the command is not recognized you may need to restart visual studio

 .. literalinclude:: _static/reverse-engineer-command.txt